 Studying and mental illness

 Learning something new can be a positive and enjoyable experience.
 It can help you to build confidence, increase your skills and improve your mental health.
 But it can sometimes be challenging and stressful.
 This section looks at studying with a mental illness.
 It covers what help is available and things to think about when deciding what and where to study.
-This section is for people living with mental illness and their friends and family.
+This information is for adults affected by mental illness in England.
+It’s also for their loved ones and carers and anyone interested in this subject.

 - Studying can be helpful for people living with or recovering from mental illness.

 - Studying can help you gain new knowledge and skills for a certain job or career.
 As well as improve your self-esteem and wellbeing.

 - Studying can create extra challenges.
 These challenges can affect your mental health.
 But there is support you can get to help you.

 - If you have an existing mental health condition, you may be able to get extra help and financial support while you are studying.